-The Group has three key operating subsidiaries, namely Credit Bureau Singapore, D&B Singapore and D&B Malaysia.
+The Group has four key operating subsidiaries, namely Credit Bureau Singapore, Singapore Commercial Credit Bureau, D&B Singapore and D&B Malaysia.
 Credit Bureau Singapore has established an in-house internal audit function since FY2013.
-As a consequence of the Company's IPO in December 2020 and to comply with the Code, Management engaged KPMG Services Pte Ltd as the outsourced internal auditor in FY2021 to carry out an assessment of D&B Singapore's and D&B Malaysia's internal control framework addressing the principal risk categories such as revenue, receivables and collections, regulatory compliance, procurement and payables.
+As a consequence of the Company's IPO in December 2020 and to comply with the Code, Management engaged KPMG Services Pte Ltd as the outsourced internal auditor in FY2022 to carry out an assessment of Singapore Commercial Credit Bureau's, D&B Singapore's and D&B Malaysia's internal control framework addressing the principal risk categories such as revenue, receivables and collections, regulatory compliance, procurement and payables, as well as the Group's sustainability reporting process.

-The Board has obtained a written confirmation from the CEO and the CFO that to the best of their knowledge: the financial records of the Company and its subsidiaries have been properly maintained and the financial statements for FY2021 give a true and fair view of the Group's operations and finances.
+The Board has obtained a written confirmation from the CEO and the CFO that to the best of their knowledge: the financial records of the Company and its subsidiaries have been properly maintained and the financial statements for FY2022 give a true and fair view of the Group's operations and finances.

-The CEO, CFO and Key Management Personnel responsible for risk management and internal control systems have also provided their confirmation that, as at 31 December 2021, the Group's risk management and internal control systems were adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations.
+The CEO, CFO and Key Management Personnel responsible for risk management and internal control systems have also provided their confirmation that, as at 31 December 2022, the Group's risk management and internal control systems were adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations.

-Based on the internal controls established and maintained by the Group, work performed by the external and internal auditors, reviews performed by management and various Board Committees as well as the said assurances received, the Board and the AC, are of the view that the Group's internal controls and risk management systems were adequate and effective as at 31 December 2021 to address financial, operational, compliance risks and information technology risks which the Group considers relevant and material to its operations as per Rule 719(1) of the SGX-ST Listing Manual.
-Accordingly, pursuant to Rule 1207(10), the Board is of the opinion that there were no material weaknesses identified in the Group's internal controls or risk management systems in FY2021.
+Based on the internal controls established and maintained by the Group, work performed by the external and internal auditors, reviews performed by management and various Board Committees as well as the said assurances received, the Board and the AC, are of the view that the Group's internal controls and risk management systems were adequate and effective as at 31 December 2022 to address financial, operational, compliance risks and information technology risks which the Group considers relevant and material to its operations as per Rule 719(1) of the SGX-ST Listing Manual.
+Accordingly, pursuant to Rule 1207(10), the Board is of the opinion that there were no material weaknesses identified in the Group's internal controls or risk management systems in FY2022.